-We will need to expose the region of the lower back in order for the clinician to locate an adequate spinal space by feeling the structures in your lower back.
+The clinician will locate an adequate spinal space by feeling the structures in your lower back.
 Once an adequate space has been identified the clinician will clean the lower back with antiseptic solution and infiltrate local anaesthetic in order to numb the skin and surrounding soft tissue.